 AKA ‘Scrapies’.
 This refers to both wet and dry scraping.
 Although wet scraping is most certainly restricted to the outdoors!

 AKA my least favourite constellation.
-I don’t like this constellation because when Flint and I first got together and he was away in the woods he would tell me he was sat gazing at Lyra and she looked really good tonight!
+I don’t like this constellation because when Adam and I first got together and he was away in the woods he would tell me he was sat gazing at Lyra and she looked really good tonight!
 You can imagine my relief when I found out Lyra was just a bunch of bloody stars!

 For every good moment there is a corresponding not-so-good moment.
 I think this is a positive thing and great practice for a long and happy marriage…I hear it’s all about compromise…